 Four years later, in 1928 the first hotel was built in Denpasar called Bali Hotel.
 Today this hotel still exists but holds a different name, the Inna Bali Hotel.

 With more ferries being launched and the establishment of an airport in Tuban, more tourists were discovering Bali.
-In 1930 several thousands travelers were visiting the island.
+In 1930 several thousands travellers were visiting the island.

 At that time you had to be pretty rich to be able to afford a trip to Bali.
 Mainly noble men, royalty or rich artists visited the island and some even settled in Bali.